hassio-addons/addon-tailscale/tailscale/DOCS.md

-To support advanced [Site-to-site networking][tailscale_info_site_to_site] (eg. to traverse multiple networks), you can disable this functionality, and follow steps on [Site-to-site networking][tailscale_info_site_to_site] (Note: "IP address forwarding" and "Clamp the MSS to the MTU" is already done by the add-on).
+To support advanced [Site-to-site networking][tailscale_info_site_to_site] (eg. to traverse multiple networks), you can disable this functionality, and follow steps from step 3 on [Site-to-site networking][tailscale_info_site_to_site].
 But do it only when you really understand why you need this.

 ### Option: `stateful_filtering`